Chapter 8. Access Control

 USER objects existed in SQL-92, but ROLE objects were introduced in SQL:1999.
 The co-existence of ROLE and USER objects results in complexity.
 With the addition of ROLE objects, there is no rationale, other than legacy support, for granting privileges to USER objects directly.
 It is better to create roles and grant privileges to them, then grant the roles to USER objects.

 The PUBLIC role is separate from the default PUBLIC schema.
-The contents of this schema is not visible to non-admin users unless access is granted by the DBA role.
+Like any user-created schema, the contents of the PUBLIC schema are not visible to non-admin users unless access is granted by the DBA role.

 Access to INFORMATION_SCHEMA views is automatically granted to PUBLIC; therefore these views are accessible to all.
 However, the contents of each view depend on the ROLE or USER (AUTHORIZATION) that is in force while accessing the view.
 This means a user cannot even see the existence of tables and other objects when it has no access rights on those objects.